 Recumbent bikes offer great support if you’ve injured your back, joints, neck muscles, and such.
 But remember, it’s still a bike.
 Using any piece of exercise machinery will exacerbate your injury further if you don’t give it time to heal.
 Instead, use the opportunity to exercise following different workouts.
 Try Pilates or yoga.
 But do not challenge yourself.

-Once you feel like your body is healing, you can start biking again using the recumbent bike.
-That should help you get back on the horse enough that you can progress to an upright bike.
-Remember that once you hop on the upright bike, all the pressure will come down on your tailbone and your buttocks.
+Once you feel like your body is healing, you can start biking again using the recumbent exercise machine.
+That should help you get back on the horse enough that you can progress to an upright exercise machine.
+Remember that once you hop on the upright, all the pressure will come down on your tailbone and your buttocks.

 So, if you feel like you haven’t fully mended, it may not be a good idea to bike on the upright version.
 Waiting for the injury to fully heal will let you continue your lessons without the slightest movements becoming challenging.